 Want to join an event near you, promote and share your event, or just see where other events are being held?
 Check out this shared public Google calendar, and add your event details!

 This webinar hosted by the Southern Fire Exchange in provides some tips, lessons learned, and best practices for hosting a “Learn & Burn” event.

-These videos provide information from both participants and organizers at the Virginia and Alabama events.
+These videos provide information from both participants and organizers at Virginia, Alabama, and North Carolina events.
 Videos are an excellent way to capture the success of the event as well as to have promotional material for future events.